 Our story begins in 2002 when L’Abri en Ville, a Montreal non-profit organization that offers sheltered housing for people with mental illness, determined that it had grown to an optimal capacity and that the best way to expand was to set up similar organizations in other parts of Canada.
 The Board of L’Abri en Ville received a federal grant from a program designed to reduce the number of homeless people in Canada.
 Our journey had begun.

-The first meeting of Our Harbour was held in the basement of St. Francis Church in the spring of 2003.
+The first meeting of Our Harbour was held in the basement of St. Francis of Assisi Church in the spring of 2003.
 About 40 people showed up and many of these remain loyal today.
 Many had family members or close friends who were living with mental illness; others were concerned about the impact on caregivers; some were aware of the total lack of sheltered accommodation for Anglophones on the South Shore; and some, like those from Ami-Québec, had been talking about such an organization for many years.

 What impressed us all was the simplicity of the model and the relatively small amount of money needed to significantly improve the quality of life of at-risk members of our community, alleviate the stress on their families and at the same time reduce the pressure on over-crowded hospital emergency services.